0ax1/MPI-Checker/README.md

 - MPI related logic must be enclosed within the scope of a translation unit.
   This stems from the general limitation of Clang's Static Analyzer to analyze one translation unit in isolation.
 - Unreachable calls can only be detected if caused by blocking MPI calls.
-The reason for this is that point-to-point schema validation is currently achieved by non path sensitive (ast) analysis while request var usage must be checked path sensitive.
+The reason for this is that point-to-point schema validation is currently achieved by non path-sensitive (ast) analysis while request var usage must be checked with path-sensitive analysis.
   So deadlocks caused by waits can not be detected.
 - There can't be any assumptions made at compile time about `MPI_Waitany` and `MPI_Waitsome`, since their effect depends on what is done at runtime.
 Because of that, they are not taken into account.